top of page

 The Tracks of Joe Troop

-The Tracks of Joe Troop follows Joe Troop, a North Carolina musician who widens bluegrass’s “big tent” by weaving it with Latin American folk traditions—turning music into a tool for social justice and connection.
-After years on the road and a long search for identity—from Andalucía to Buenos Aires—the pandemic brings him back to the landscape he loves, where he reimagines the genre through cultural exchange.
+The Tracks of Joe Troop follows Joe Troop, a North Carolina musician who widens bluegrass’s “big tent” by weaving it with Latin American folk traditions, turning music into a tool for social justice and connection.
+After years on the road and a long search for identity from Andalucía to Buenos Aires, the pandemic brings him back to the landscape he loves, where he reimagines the genre through cultural exchange.
 A fortuitous encounter with Venezuelan harpist Larry Bellorín ignites an unexpected fusion: banjo and harp, bluegrass and joropo; identity and belonging, protest and celebration.
-As Larry & Joe, they forge a shared sound that draws diverse audiences into the same space, proving that joy can also be resistance.
+Larry & Joe, they forge a shared sound that draws diverse audiences into the same space, proving that joy can also be resistance.

 Everybody Loves Maako